Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

             transform.position = playerPos;

-The actual player control follows two discipline.
-Keyboard control or phone controls.
+The actual player control follows two discipline: keyboard control or phone controls.
 The program will detect first which platform the game is currently running on.
-The Phone version of the game utilise the accelerometer of the phone, when the phone has been tilting over a certain degree, the player will go towards the up direction and vice versa while the keyboard verison follows the most basic simple control of using :guilabel:`w` and :guilabel:`s` to control the avatar to move up and down.
+The Phone version of the game utilises the accelerometer of the phone.
+When the phone has been tilting over a certain degree, the player will go towards the up direction and vice versa while the keyboard version follows the most basic simple control of using :guilabel:`w` and :guilabel:`s` to control the avatar to move up and down.

 .. code-block:: C#